terjeio/grblHAL/drivers/IMXRT1062/README.md

 ## iMXRT1062 Driver

+__NOTE:__ This driver has been moved to the [new grblHAL repository](https://github.com/grblHAL/iMXRT1062), new issues should be opened there.

+---

 A GrblHAL driver for the NXP iMXRT1062 processor on a [Teensy 4.x board](https://www.pjrc.com/store/teensy40.html).

 This driver compiles and uploads from the Arduino IDE and is partially dependent on the Arduino framework.
 [Teensyduino](https://www.pjrc.com/teensy/td_download.html) is required and must be added to the Arduino IDE.